jekakmail/frigate/docs/docs/configuration/two_factor_authentication.md

 ## Setting Up Two-Factor Authentication

 1. Log in to your Frigate account.
-2. Go to your account settings.
+2. Go to your account settings by clicking on the account icon in the bottom corner.
 3. Click on "Security".
-4. Click "Set up two-factor authentication".
+4. In the Security dialog, navigate to the "Setup" tab.
+5. Click "Start Setup" to begin the two-factor authentication setup process.
-5. Scan the QR code with your authenticator app.
+6. Scan the QR code with your authenticator app.
-6. Enter the verification code from your authenticator app.
+7. Enter your current password and the verification code from your authenticator app.
+8. Click "Enable Two-Factor Authentication".
-7. Save your recovery codes in a safe place.
+9. Save your recovery codes in a safe place.
 These codes can be used to log in if you lose access to your authenticator app.

+## Changing Your Password

+The Security dialog also allows you to change your password:

+1. Log in to your Frigate account.
+2. Go to your account settings by clicking on the account icon in the bottom corner.
+3. Click on "Security".
+4. In the Security dialog, the "Password" tab is selected by default.
+5. Enter your new password and confirm it.
+6. Click "Update" to save your new password.

 ## Logging In with Two-Factor Authentication